 This resort serves a complimentary daily breakfast, as well as lunch and dinner in their restaurant/cafe.
 There’s also a sun terrace on-site to enjoy the beautiful sea views.

 This is a great resort for diving and island hopping tours which can all be organised with the resort.

 Semporna Seaview is located close to the jetty and sea, and offers clean but small rooms in a super convenient location.

 This is a new hotel where everything is still fresh.
-Rooms include air-conditioning, a kettle and free bottled water, as well as WiFi, an in-room TV and modern private bathrooms.
+Rooms are in shipping containers and include air-conditioning, tea and coffee making facilities and free bottled water, as well as WiFi, an in-room TV and modern private bathrooms.
 You can choose from balcony, standard twin and deluxe options.
 Note there is no fridge or safe in rooms.

 Parking is available on-site, and there is a nice lobby where you can relax.
 It’s also a great spot for sampling local restaurants and eateries.

 The only downside of this cool hotel is that it can be noisy if any events are on nearby.

 Jono’s Place Semporna is a fabulous budget guesthouse with nice wooden furniture and friendly staff.
 This is a fantastic budget option with free WiFi throughout, a convenient central location and a car park on-site.